 On February 1, 2018, Orckit IP, LLC ("Orckit") filed a patent infringement lawsuit against the Company and its Irish and German subsidiaries in the District Court in Dusseldorf, Germany.
 The lawsuit alleges direct and indirect infringement of the German portion of European Patent EP 1 958 364 B1 ("EP '364") based on the offer, distribution, use, possession and/or importation into Germany of certain network switches that equipped with the ExtremeXOS operating system.
 Orckit is seeking injunctive relief, accounting, and an unspecified declaration of liability for damages and costs of the lawsuit.
-On May 3, 2018, Extreme Networks GmbH filed a separate nullity action in the Federal Patent Court in Munich, seeking to invalidate the asserted patents.
-After a hearing on January 28, 2020, the Court rendered a decision in the infringement case in favor of the Company.
-The matter is proceeding through the appeal process, pursuant to the appeal filed by Orckit on March 13, 2020.
+On January 28, 2020, the Court rendered a decision in the infringement case in favor of the Company.
+The matter is proceeding through the appellate process, pursuant to the appeal filed by Orckit on March 13, 2020.

 On April 23, 2019, Orckit filed an extension of the patent infringement complaint against the Company and its Irish and German subsidiaries in the District Court in Dusseldorf, Germany.
-With this extension, Orckit alleges infringement of the German portion of European Patent EP 3 068 077 B1 ("EP '077") based on the offer, distribution, use, possession and/or importation into Germany of certain network switches that we no longer sell in Germany.
+With this extension, Orckit alleges infringement of the German portion of European Patent EP 3 068 077 B1 ("EP '077") based on the offer, distribution, use, possession and/or importation into Germany of certain network switches that the Company no longer sells in Germany.
 Orckit is seeking injunctive relief, accounting and sales information, and a declaration of liability for damages as well as costs of the lawsuit.
-The Company filed a nullity action with the German Federal Patent Court, seeking to invalidate the asserted patent.
-Orckit has filed its substantive reasons for opposing the Company's nullity action on June 11, 2020.
-A hearing was held on September 29, 2020, and the Court issued an infringement decision and injunction against the Company.
-The Company is evaluating its options for further proceedings.
+On October 13, 2020, and the Court issued an infringement decision against the Company and granted to Orckit the right to enforce an injunction against the Company.
+The Company filed a notice of appeal on November 12, 2020 and the matter is proceeding through the appellate process.